NicoHern/Sanctions.io/README.md

 Redistribution and use, with or without modification, is permitted.
 Copyright 2019 REMEDYNE GmbH.

+To use this report just create a program called ZSANCTIONSIO and copy-paste the source code in file ZSANCTIONSIO.abap

 Before using this report:
 1. Create an RFC destination as described here: https://remedyne.help/knowledgebase/configure-ssl-client-for-sanction-list-screening/